charlotte-os/.github/profile/README.md

 Licensing:

-All software directly maintained by this project will be licensed under the latest version of the GNU General Public License unless the repository for a subproject indicates otherwise.
+All software directly maintained by this project will be licensed under the latest version of the Mozilla Public License unless the repository for a subproject indicates otherwise.